 Rs.
-10,000/New Delhi
+10,000/- New Delhi

 May 2, 2001

-Five months after date pay Varun or (to his) order the sum of Rupees Ten Thousand only for value received.
+Five months after date for value received. pay Varun or (to his) order the sum of I Rupees Ten Thousand only

-To Accepted Stamp
+То Accepted Stamp

 Sumit Varun S/d

 Address Rajesh

 Parties to a bill of exchange